-The mortality rate assumption used was set based upon an experience study performed on plan data for the period January 1, 2013 through December 31, 2017.
+The mortahty rate assumption used was set based upon an experience study performed on plan data for the period January 1, 2013 through December 31, 2017.
 The data was assigned credibility weighting and combined with a standard table to produce current levels of mortality.
 As a result of this study, mortality for employees was set equal to the Pub-2010 Public Retirement Plans Mortality Table for General Employees multiplied by 130% for males and 125% for females, each with full generational projection using the MP2018 scale.
 In addition, mortality for annuitants and beneficiaries was set equal to the Pub-2010 Public Retirement plans Mortality Table for Healthy Retirees multiplied by 130% for males and 125% for females, each with full generational projection using the MP2018 scale.
+For Disabled annuitants mortality was set equal to the Pub-2010 Public Retirement Plan Mortality Table for

-For Disabled Retirees multiplied by 130% for males and 125% for females, each with full generational projection using the MP2018 scale with full generational projection using the MP2018 scale.
+General Disabled Retirees multiplied by 130% for males and 125% for females, each with full generational projection using the MP2018 scale.